 The time with our children is short, but our power to influence great. ~unknown

 When you live and learn with children according to fascination and curiosity, you find yourself constantly on the lookout for interesting things...the challenge...the point is to have fun and be engaged...help the children flex their thinking muscles...to develop strategies, to think ahead, to aid them in seeing...in a different perspective...the point is, afterall, to have them feel (and be) competent and strong in their processes and intelliegence...And remember that the value lies in the expression and imagination.
 And in the joy of the thing. ~Stephanie at Ordinary Life Magic from her unschooling series

 Delight in every day's little things.
 Cherish them.
 This is the stuff from which life-and therefore learning-is fashioned.
 From the little things, your children will shape their hopes, dreams, and eventually reality.~Linda Dobson

-He is a seperate human being whose strength lies in who he is, not who he will become. ~Susan Schaeffer Macaulay
+He is a separate human being whose strength lies in who he is, not who he will become. ~Susan Schaeffer Macaulay

 at Little Homeschool Blessings.